The Outlet Collection Seattle: History

 The Outlet Collection Seattle opened on August 25, 1995, under the name "Supermall of the Great Northwest".

-Its anchors then included Nordstrom Rack, Bed Bath and Beyond, Oshman's SuperSports USA (Later Sports Authority until 2016), Burlington Coat Factory, Saks Fifth Avenue (later Old Navy and Ulta Beauty), Marshalls (later Dave & Buster's) and Incredible Universe (later Sam's Club until 2018).
+Its anchors then included Nordstrom Rack, Bed Bath and Beyond, Oshman's SuperSports USA (Later Sports Authority until 2016), Burlington Coat Factory, Saks Fifth Avenue (later Old Navy and Ulta Beauty), Marshalls (later Dave & Buster's), and Incredible Universe.
 In its first year of business, the mall contained 175 stores and drew more than 14 million customers.
 By 1998, Saks Fifth Avenue and one fifth of the stores had closed.